-Unilateral tax relief regulations exist (§§ 34c, 34d Income Tax Act) to avoid overlaps in the tax claims by different countries of a taxable person.
-They are based on the principle of taxpaying ability whereby no distinction may be made under the aspect of equality of taxation whether income is earned and must be taxed solely in Germany, or involves foreign remuneration.
+Unilateral tax relief regulations exist (§§ 34c, 34d Income Tax Act) to avoid overlaps in tax claims made by different countries of an individual taxable person.
+They are based on the principle of the ability to pay taxes, whereby no distinction may be made with regards to equality of taxation or whether income has soley been earned and therefore is solely liable for tax in Germany or additionally involves foreign remuneration.

-Additionally, Germany has concluded (bilateral) double taxation agreements with most countries that regulate which country waives the tax due according to the national legislation.
-The double taxation agreements do not substantiate any tax liability; rather they merely determine or limit the right to taxation.
+Additionally, Germany has concluded (bilateral) double taxation agreements with many countries to regulate which country waives taxes in accordance with national legislation.
+Double taxation agreements do not substantiate any tax liability; rather they merely determine or limit the right to taxation.

-If your research stay in Germany is supposed to take place in the framework of a fellowship you may, under certain circumstances, be exempt from taxation under German income tax law.
+If your research stay in Germany is taking place on the basis of a fellowship, you may, under certain circumstances, be exempt from taxation under German income tax law.
 It is certainly worth consulting the organisation which has awarded the fellowship on this point.
 Furthermore, you should find out whether the fellowship paid in Germany is subject to taxation in your own country.

 Details on tax exemption on fellowships in Germany.

-If you spend a research stay in Germany within the scope of an employment contract, three tax scenarios are conceivable:
+If you spend a research stay in Germany with an employment contract, three tax scenarios are conceivable:

 - Pursuant to § 1 para.
-4 of the income tax act, if you do not have your domicile or habitual abode in Germany, you are subject to limited income tax liability if you earn income in Germany from permanent or temporary dependent employment in the sense of § 49 of the Income Tax Act.
-While personal tax concessions mostly do not exist, it is possible to limit the German right of taxation due to a double taxation agreement with your home country.
+4 of the Income Tax Act, if you do not have your domicile or habitual abode in Germany, you are subject to limited income tax liability if you earn income in Germany from permanent or temporary dependent employment in the sense of § 49 of the Income Tax Act.
+While personal tax concessions mostly do not exist, it is possible that the German right of taxation might be limited due to a double taxation agreement with your home country.

 - Natural persons without a domicile or habitual abode in Germany in permanent dependent employment in Germany are also able to select the option of § 1 para.
-3 of the Income Tax Act and, upon application, request for their income earned in Germany in the sense of § 49 of the Income Tax Act to be deemed (fictively) liable to income tax in Germany – with simultaneous unlimited income tax liability abroad.
-This allows tax concessions and exemptions to be taken advantage of and can therefore be more advantageous, as taxation then corresponds more with the principle of subjective taxpaying ability.
+3 of the Income Tax Act and, upon application, request for their income earned in Germany to be deemed (fictively) liable to income tax in Germany in the sense of § 49 of the Income Tax Act while simultaneously maintaining unlimited income tax liability abroad.

-The condition for an application is either that 90% of all income is subject to German income tax, or that the income subject to foreign taxation does not exceed the basic exemption allowance ("Grundfreibetrag"), which is currently set at 8.652 EUR (§ 32a para.
+The condition for an application is either that 90% of all income is subject to German income tax, or that the income subject to foreign taxation does not exceed the basic exemption allowance ("Grundfreibetrag"), which is currently 10,347 euro (as of February 2022, § 32a para.
 1 sentence 2 No. 1 Income Tax Act), and confirmation is provided by the foreign tax authorities of the total income taxable abroad.

-- If you choose to have your domicile or habitual abode in Germany while in dependent employment and members of your family remain in your home country, you are subject to unlimited income tax liability both abroad and in Germany for the entire year.
-The taxation rights of each country are offset in the pertinent double taxation agreement.
-In case of employment in Germany based on a German employment contract, a domicile or habitual abode in the sense of the tax legislation (§§ 8, 9 General Fiscal Code) regularly occurs.
+- If you choose to have your domicile or habitual abode in Germany while in dependent employment and members of your dependent family remain in your home country, you are subject to unlimited income tax liability both abroad and in Germany for the entire year.
+The taxation rights in this scenario are generally regulated in double taxation agreements.
+In case of employment in Germany based on a German employment contract, a domicile or habitual abode in the sense of the tax legislation (§§ 8, 9 General Fiscal Code) exists.
 An employee is also able to have several residences.

-The tax due is deducted from your salary immediately and transferred to the tax authorities by your employer as so-called wage tax ("Lohnsteuer").
+Tax you are liable to pay is deducted from your salary and transferred to the tax authorities by your employer as so-called wage tax ("Lohnsteuer").

-At the end of each calendar year you may apply to the tax office in your place of residence to have your income tax adjusted ("Lohnsteuerausgleich").
-This may entitle you to a partial reimbursement of tax paid.
-The necessary documents can be obtained from the local tax office ("Finanzamt") or town hall ("Rathaus").
-Often, it is worth paying a tax accountant to help you complete your tax return.
+At the end of each calendar year, you may file an income tax return ("Einkommenssteuererklärung) with the tax office in your place of residence.
+This may entitle you to a partial tax refund.
+Your local tax office ("Finanzamt") can provide you with more information and applications can be filed online on the tax offices' online Elster system.
+Often, it is worth paying a tax advisor or an income tax assistance organisation (Lohnsteuerhilfeverein) to help you complete your tax return.

 - Double taxation agreements